11 Multi-media lessons To Inspire Change

 We know that teenagers come into our classrooms full of cares and questions about their personal lives.
-Rather than be distracted from learning by their every day realities, they should be encouraged to use their personal experiences to fuel languge development through authentic self-expression.
+Rather than be distracted from learning by their everyday realities, they should be encouraged to use their personal experiences to fuel language development through authentic self-expression.

-One major problem is that teenagers (like the rest of us) can be unbalanced in their interests and be obsessed with certain aspects of their “life centres”.
+One major problem is that teenagers (like the rest of us) can be unbalanced in their interests and be obsessed with certain aspects of their “life centers”.

 These obsessions can distract them from their work, but they need not.
 The best poets of our times were obsessed by love and nature.
-Their obsessions were channeled into self-expression and self-realisation.
+Their obsessions were channeled into self-expression and self-realization.

 When we teach our students how to be pro-active through creativity, life will become more meaningful for them.

 What is pro-activity and why should teenagers care?

 Pro-activity is all about taking the initiative.
 It’s about taking responsibility, looking into the future and making informed decisions.

 This has sweeping implications for the nature of education as we know it.
 Much of teacher-led learning is over-controlled and students are prevented from reaching the kinds of academic and personal self-actualization that they aspire to.

 Teenagers care about doing things for themselves, they care about intrinsic respect and they care about finding their places in this world.

 We need to stop thinking of multi-media technology in terms of fancy bells and whistles.
 The only bells and whistles should be in the minds of your students.
 The right kind of technology provides a blank canvas for self-fulfilling creativity.